Masters Internships in Counseling 2016 - 2017

 COMPENSATION: Interns will receive a stipend of $500.00 per semester for a total of $1,000.00 for the year.

 Candidate application should include a cover letter, resume, and three letters of recommendation (at least one should be from a current faculty member).
-Applications must be received by February 13, 2015.
-Once application is received, an interview will be scheduled for either February 19 or 20.
+Applications must be received by February 12, 2016.
+Once the application is received, an interview may be extended for a time within the following two weeks.
 Interviews take approximately 4 hours.

 For more information or questions contact: